solidjs/solid-refresh/README.md

 }
 ```

 The components are wrapped and memoized.
-When the module receives an update, it tries to detect if the component's content has changed between updates, prompting a remount for the changed component (which allows the ancestor components to retain their lifecycle.).
+When the module receives an update, it replaces the old components from the old module with the new components.

 ## Pragma